BeeGeeEss/personal-expense-tracker/README.md

 ## Instructions for Use

+### Application

 1. Change directory (`cd`) to the root folder of the application.
 2. Create a virtual environment: `python3 -m venv .venv`
 3. Ensure the virtual environment is active.
 If it doesn't activate automatically, run: `source .venv/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`
 5. Run the program: `python3 app.py`

+### Automated Testing

+1. Within the virtual environment (refer to steps 1 through 4 above), run: `pytest -v`
+2. Test results will be displayed in the terminal.

 ## Navigating the Application